 This food hall, which comes in at 35,000 square feet, was created by chef José Andrés in conjunction with Ferran and Albert Adrià to celebrate the cuisine of their native Spain.
-It will include three restaurants: the paella-and-grilled-meat-focused Leña, seafood spot Mar and the more laid-back Spanish Diner.
+It includes three restaurants: the paella-and-grilled-meat-focused Leña, seafood spot Mar and the more laid-back Spanish Diner.
 The rest of the hall is taken up by wine and cocktail bars as well as more than a dozen tapas stands.
-The bar, shop and some kiosks have opened, with more to follow.

 This space from British restaurant group D&D London houses four different spots, including two restaurants focused on UK cuisine (think Scotch eggs, fish and chips and afternoon tea), a casual café and a cocktail bar with a gin-heavy menu.
 It occupies prime real estate on the fourth floor of the Shops, with views of the public gardens and the Vessel (as it’s known for the time being)—a beehive-like series of staircases clad in copper.

-Chef Thomas Keller helped curate the many restaurants within the walls of Hudson Yards, and he plans to have his own eatery as well.
-TAK Room’s price tag will be slightly lower than you’ll find at Per Se (Keller’s other NYC restaurant) and will evoke the 1950s with a menu focused on classic Continental dishes.
-You will be able to dine on the terrace, which has Hudson River views.
+Chef Thomas Keller helped curate the many restaurants within the walls of Hudson Yards, and also has an eatery of his own as well.
+TAK Room’s price tag is slightly lower than you’ll find at Per Se (Keller’s other NYC restaurant) and evokes the 1950s with a menu focused on classic Continental dishes.
+You can dine on the terrace too, which has Hudson River views.

 This architectural marvel at the heart of Hudson Yards comprises 154 intricately interconnected flights of stairs, forming a cylindrical structure.
 Climb the steps to get different viewpoints of the City.